AaronSalo/Pantry-Pal-HCI2/README.md

 - Use ``npm install -g expo-cli``
 - make sure you're in the 'PantryPal' directory (using ``cd PantryPal``)
 - use ``npm start`` to start the development server
+- press 'w' in the terminal to open web
 - copy and paste the http://localhost:----- link shown in the console to view the development server